-Organic simply means a material of plants or plant parts.
+Organic simply means material of plants or plant parts.

 For example Ko-K-O, the dry, brown outer shell of the cacao bean is an organic mulch material.

-These shells come off the bean immediately after the roasting process and are separated from the beans by strong air action, thus insuring a dry, weed-free product.
+These shells come off the bean immediately after the roasting process and are separated from the beans by strong air action, thus ensuring a dry, weed-free product.